osbornjd/EICJetSubstructure/README.md

 ```

 In principle, if you have EICSmear and ROOT installed on your local computer with a similar environment setup to the RCF version, this code would be functional.
+One would have to change, in the scripts, the directory where their EIC environment setup script exists.

 ### Usage
 All that is necessary to use this is to run the main `runSimWorkflow.py` with the arguments as documented in the file.
 Alternatively, there is a `.csh` script in `condorEventGen` that runs the same thing - this may be more intuitive for some users.
 The output is a truth root file, which contains a tree with truth particle information from PYTHIA, and a smeared root file, which contains the particles after undergoing detector smearing.